PanchamiVaradaraju/Cyberbullying-detection-in-Social-Media-Comments/readme.md

   d.
 Scheduler: A get_linear_schedule_with_warmup was used to adjust the LR during training, which helps model stability.

   e.
 Epochs: The model was trained for 3 full epochs.
 After epochs is done the model is saved in the path '/content/bert_cyberbullying_model'

+7. Risk Analysis

+The risk analysis evaluated in this project by using model's implementation as evidence which are technical, and project-related risks, using the direct results from the project

+a.
+TechnicalModel Overfitting: The model learns the training data well and doesn't generalize to new, unseen tweets.

+Ex.
+The model is static.
+It was trained on a single CSV file and saved.
+It has no connection to live data.

+b.
+Project-related risks / Dataset Bias: The cyberbullying_tweets.csv dataset is not representative of all bullying or all forms of English.

+Ex.
+The model is trained only on the data loaded from cyberbullying_tweets.csv.
+The labels are limited to the 6 classes encoded in cell 18.
+So if we give other data or different statement the model won’t identify so this is the maid draw abck